SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 	Controller 2.2=Push.13,Label;Push.14,Label;Push.15,Label;Push.16,Label
 	Controller 2.3=Push.17,Label;Push.18,Label;Push.19,Label;Push.20,Label

-You can define as many Button Box layouts as you want, but only those Boxes will be activated by Simulator Controller, that also have been added to the list of active Button Boxes list at the top of the [*Controller* tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-controller).
+You can define as many Button Box layouts as you want, but only those Boxes will be activated by Simulator Controller, that also have been added to the list of configured controller at the top of the [*Controller* tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-controller).
+This also applys to any other type of controller layouts.

 In the given configuration file, you first have to define the different *Control* types, you want to use on your Button Box layouts.
 In the example above, three different *Control* types are defined, each one consisting of the name of the corresponding class, the image for the visual representation and the size information for this image.
 Supported classes are "1WayToggle", "2WayToggle", "Button" and "Dial", which corresponds with the controller functions used on the [*Controller* tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-controller).
 The given name of the *Control* type definition will then be used in the configuration of the concrete layouts in the *[Layouts]* section.

-You may define different *Label* types, if you are using label fields of different sizes for your controls.
+You may define different *Label* types, if you want to use label fields of different sizes for your controls.
 The example above only introduces one label with a fixed size for all controls.

 In the last section, the layouts of one or more Button Boxes are described using these components.
 For each Button Box you have to define the layout grid with *.Layout*" descriptor.
 The grid argument ("R x C", where "R" define the number of rows and "C" the number of columns) is required, the other optional parts as in "Controller 2.Layout=3 x 4, 20, 60, 20, 15" are the *Row Margin*, *Column Margin*, *Sides Margin* and *Bottom Margin* with 20, 40, 20 and 15 as default.
 After defining the layout, you enumerate the controls of each row seperately.
 It is possible to leave positions in the grid blank, when not every corresponding position on your Button Box is occupied with a control, and it is also possible to create a control without a label field.
 The number of each control (as in "Push.17" must correspond with the number of the corresponding controller function defined on the [*Controller* tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-controller).
-Last, but not least: You can declare a Button Box to be invisible, so that its graphical representation will not be shown on the screen.
+Last, but not least, is it possible to declare a Button Box to be invisible, so that its graphical representation will not be shown on the screen.

 After we now have an understanding of the Button Box layout definition format, let's have a look at the graphical editor, which handles this configuration file.
 As always, the file will be stored in the *Simulator Controller\Config* folder which resides in your user *Documents* folder.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Button%20Box%20Editor%201.JPG)

 As you can see, the structure of this editor is very similar to the structure of the configuration file above.
-You first have to enter your controls and labels in the first two sections of the editor and then you can define the Button Box layouts.
+You first have to enter your controls and labels in the first two sections of the editor and then you can define the Button Box layouts (be sure to select "Button Box" in the layout type drop down menu).
 If you select an existing layout definition or when you save a newly created definition, a preview window of this Button Box layout will be opened in the lower right corner of your screen.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Button%20Box%20Editor%202.JPG)

 This window will visualize the current layout and will change, whenever you change one of the definitions in the layout editor.
 Please note, that you have to save the definition changes using the *Save* buttons to update the preview window, as long as you do not have chosen the [*Automatic* save mode](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#using-the-configuration-tool).
 As you can see in the image above, freshly added rows and columns will show a free "Space", which you can fill up with *Controls*.
 Please note, that the "Space" marker will only be shown in the preview mode, so intentionally free space will look good on the final Button Box.
 You con click on each cell of the preview window and change the *Control* and the *Label*, which should occupy this cell, and you can choose the corresponding controller function number for the given control.

-# Stream Deck Layouts
+## Stream Deck Layouts

-Release 3.6.6 introduces support for Stream Deck controller, very similar to the support for Button Boxes.
-The layout of a given Stream Deck profile is described to Simulator Controller using a structured configuration file.
-Below you find a sample definition as a guide.
+The configuration file for Stream Deck controller is to some extent similar to that for Button Boxes.
+Below you find a sample definition as a reference:

 	[Layouts]
 	Stream Deck.Layout=3 x 5